jaroshevskii/swift-ice-cream-sandwich/README.md

 2. Enter the URL: `https://github.com/jaroshevskii/swift-ice-cream-sandwich.git`
 3. Specify the desired version or use the latest, and follow the installation prompts.

-For more information on adding Swift packages to Xcode, you can read the [Hacking with Swift tutorial](https://www.hackingwithswift.com/books/ios-swiftui/adding-swift-package-dependencies-in-xcode).
+For more information on adding Swift Packages to Xcode, you can read the [Hacking with Swift tutorial](https://www.hackingwithswift.com/books/ios-swiftui/adding-swift-package-dependencies-in-xcode).

 ### Swift Package Manager